RIP Collegiates 2020

 Hello everyone!
 We are the Hospitality Committee and we’re here to make sure your experience in New York City is as great as possible.
 We are so excited to welcome you to our home!
 Here are some travel tips that we hope will come in handy for you.

 If you have other questions about traveling in NYC, feel free to send us an email at email@example.com.
 We’re here to help you.
 Good luck and jiayou!

 Columbia University is located at 116th St and Broadway.
 Traveling here is no hassle at all!
-We’re right on Broadway so taxis and shuttles come and go quick.
+We’re right on Broadway so taxis and shuttles come and go quick (and you can also use the Curb app to hail the cabs!).
 There’s a subway station and a bus station right at the main entrance too.
 The subway station is on the 1 (Red) line and although there are a few bus lines available to you, you’ll probably find the M60 most useful.

 Map of Morningside Campus

 Taxi: There are taxis available outside every terminal.
 Just look for a taxi stand!
 Rideshare services (Uber, Lyft, Juno, Via) are also available.

 Shuttle Bus: Using a shuttle is a cheap and easy way to get directly to the middle of the city.
 The NYC Airporter is always available at the airport from 5:00AM to 11:30PM.
 One-way fare is $16 and round-trip fare is $30.
 You can choose to disembark at Grand Central, Port Authority, or Penn Station, so before you leave, please take some time to find out which stop is closest to your hotel.
 Please note that there is also complimentary hotel shuttle service between 23rd and 63rd street from Grand Central.
 You can also hire private shuttles if you are traveling with multiple people.